 The GORE-TEX membrane, mesh and leather upper, and reinforced toe cap make the Quest 4D an incredibly water-resistant boot.
 For moderately wet conditions, like hiking in rainy areas or trails where water may be encountered, these boots are great.
 Their added bulk and overall heaviness do make them a bit warmer than other, more breathable options.
-We found that the Salomon X Ultra 3 Mid was a great middle ground — providing both protection from water and excellent breathability.

 Like the X Ultra 3 and most other Salomon boots, the Quest 4D has many seams that make up the construction of the upper.
 The combination of leather and mesh provides breathability, but also means that there are more seams, which in turn means more weak points for wear to occur.
 Throughout our three-month test period, we did not notice these boots wearing out much at all, but any boot with seams in the toe box are notorious for blowing out over time.
 Boots with fewer seams tend to be more durable, so the Nucleos or the Renegades received our highest scores in this metric.
 That said, the seams are all reinforced and double-stitched, and in every other aspect, this model is burly and well-built.

 As we have reiterated over and over in this review, the Salomon Quest 4D 3 GTX is a substantial boot made for ladies looking for extra support underfoot and in the ankle.
 The lacing system is highly adjustable, making them a good option for folks with either narrower or wider-than-normal feet.
-The ankle shaft height makes these boots the tallest in our review, so be aware of that when considering these as you next hiking boot.
+The ankle shaft height makes these boots the tallest in our review, so be aware of that when considering these as your next hiking boot.
 The Quest is designed for long, rugged hikes with heavy loads, and specifically for women who are more concerned with stability and support than weight and freedom of movement.